monoscope-tech/apitoolkit-landing/docs/sdks/golang/gin/index.md

 ## All Middleware Configuration Fields

-The middleware configuration specifies how the APItoolkit SDK should handle requests and responses.
+The middleware configuration specifies how the Monoscope SDK should handle requests and responses.
 Below are the available fields:

 {class="docs-table"}
 :::